isomerpages/ogp-isomer/_onboard-to-isomer/Getting started/Before you onboard.md

 system performance test (SPT), SSAT, VAPT etc?

+- **Isomer has placed restrictions on certain actions to follow government compliance regulations,** such as disallowing the deletion of required pages (e.g. privacy, terms of use).

 View the Isomer Tech Stack

 Still not sure about your use case?
 Ask us at [support@isomer.gov.sg](mailto:%20support@isomer.gov.sg)